REDMAP

-REDMAP (short for Redistricting Majority Project) is a project of the Republican State Leadership Committee of the United States to increase Republican control of congressional seats as well as state legislatures, largely through determination of electoral district boundaries.
-The project has made effective use of partisan gerrymandering, by relying on previously unavailable mapping software such as Maptitude to improve the precision with which district lines are strategically drawn.
-The strategy was focused on swing blue states like Pennsylvania, Ohio, Michigan, North Carolina, and Wisconsin where there was a Democratic majority but which they could swing towards Republican with appropriate redistricting.
+REDMAP (short for Redistricting Majority Project) is a project of the Republican State Leadership Committee of the United States to increase Republican control of congressional seats, as well as state legislatures, largely through manipulating electoral district boundaries.
+The project has made effective use of partisan gerrymandering by relying on previously unavailable mapping software, such as Caliper Corporation's Maptitude to improve the precision with which district lines are strategically drawn.
+The strategy was focused on swing blue states like Pennsylvania, Ohio, Michigan, North Carolina, and Wisconsin, where there was a Democratic majority, but which they could swing towards Republican with appropriate redistricting.
 The project was launched in 2010 and estimated to have cost the Republican party around US$30 million.

 Before REDMAP

 The minority vote protections in the Voting Rights Act resulted in a situation where the party that elected minorities also had an advantage in the House of Representatives.
 Democrats championed the process, redrawing districts to maintain minority populations.
 Due in part to this, Democrats largely controlled Congress for 40 years, from 1955 to 1995.
-Now this "clumping" is hurting Democrats.

 Democrats are increasingly winning the majority of the votes in densely populated but small geographic, mostly urban, areas.
 These urban districts are very hard to gerrymander.
 This is because most local governments want House districts that respect local boundaries and that local politicians can defend in the polls, while Democratic city governments can influence Democratic state legislators who might otherwise be tempted to gerrymander.

 GOP drawn boundaries have been seen to overcrowd districts created by Democrats with disproportionate amounts of minority populations.
 By increasing numbers in a safe Democratic district, Republicans reduce the influence of the liberal voting bloc in both state politics and congressional elections.
 Republicans controlled the US House from 1995 until 2007.

 However, the Republican party regained its power in state legislatures following the losses by the Democrats in the 2010 mid-terms.
 The Democrats were unpopular with voters at this time, allowing Republicans to implement a political effort called REDMAP that enabled them to redraw favorable maps with the 2010 Census data.